yxtay/datasciencecoursera/5-reproducible-research/assessment2/rr-report2.md

 Results
 -------

-To simplify comparison, the evens were ranked by cost of interest and plotted in a barplot.
+To simplify comparison, the event types were ranked by cost of interest and plotted in a barplot.

 ```r